 You’re good at what you do.
-Now it’s time to tell people about it.
+Now it’s time to think outside the box and get your name in front of customers.

 There’s a truckload of marketing advice out there, but it can be difficult to figure out where to start.

-Don’t fear, we can help!
-We’ve scoured the internet for the best marketing tips for small business for 2018 to help you create a path to success.
+We can help.
+We’ve scoured the internet for the best marketing tips for small businesses to help you create a path to success.

-Here are 10 of the best tips we found:
+Below are 10 of the tips we found:

 Start with Great Content